williamswalsh/grokking_algorithms_book/README_chpt_2.md

 So adding new items to an array can be slowwwww.
 Arrays can hold large chunks by initialising them with a large size.
 For 10000 elements -> arrays require 10000 memory slots together.
-The memory locations are contiguous, therefore they are predeterminal.
+The memory locations are contiguous, therefore they are predetermined.
 **Random Access:** You can determine the memory location without linear traversal.

 **N.B.:** Binary Search needs random access.
+**N.B.:** For insertion - add new memory location to end - if available(otherwise move whole array).
+          All elements after inserted element have to be shifted by 1.

 ### Linked list
 Your items are not contiguous.